“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 Contrary to this, the ribose is a simple sugar which has an oxygen molecule with an additional hydroxyl group at carbon 2.
 See the image below,

-During the catalytic reaction, the difference of one oxygen makes easy for the enzyme to distinguish DNA from RNA.
+During the catalytic reaction, the difference of one oxygen makes easy for enzymes to distinguish DNA from RNA.

-Similarity: Both are five-carbon pentose sugar which form nucleotides with base and phosphate (sugar + base + phosphate = nucleotides).
+Similarity: Both are five-carbon pentose sugar which forms a nucleotide by pairing with base and phosphate (sugar + base + phosphate = nucleotide).

 The DNA is made up of adenine, guanine, cytosine and thymine while the RNA is made up of the adenine, guanine, cytosine and uracil.

 As you noticed “Instead of thymine, the RNA contains uracil which is another major difference between DNA and RNA.”

 Similarity: The DNA and RNA both are made up of the nitrogenous bases- purines and pyrimidines.

 Two DNA strands are linked together by hydrogen bonds- two between adenine and thymine and three between cytosine and guanine.